Minimally Invasive Mitral Valve Surgery

 Mitral Valve Prolapse

-Mitral valve disease affects approximately 5 percent of patients in the United States.
+Mitral valve disease affects approximately five percent of patients in the United States.
 The mitral valve controls blood flow through the left side of the heart.
 If the mitral valve cannot tightly seal the left ventricle, this is called prolapse.
 With mitral valve prolapse, some blood flows back into the atrium – a condition called regurgitation.
 Regurgitation can make the heart work harder, leading to further valve damage and increasing the risk of heart failure.
 There are different causes but rupture of the chords holding the leaflets and dilatation of the structure of the valve are the most common.
 Generally, patients are treated with medical therapy which helps to reduce the effect of the leak.
 When the consequences of the leak cannot be sufficiently treated with medical therapy alone patients are referred for surgery.
 In today's environment repair of the mitral valve rather than replacement with a prosthetic valve is the preferred method.

 The standard approach for the repair consists of a sternotomy and placing the patient on cardiopulmonary bypass.
 Another approach is a right thoracotomy or incision between the ribs to repair the valve.
 Again the patient is put on cardiopulmonary bypass for the repair.
 The most minimally invasive approach is a port access procedure consisting of a robotic mitral valve repair.
 Instead of a sternotomy or right thoracotomy, small incisions less than half inch in size are used for access to the mitral valve.
 This approach also has the advantage of the vastly improved visualization of the mitral valve.